-Nepal is also rich in biological diversity.
-For example, more than 6000 flowering plants, 470 lichens and 300 orchids can be found in Nepal as well as more than 660 species of butterflies, 185 species of fish, 195 species of amphibians, 208 species of mammals and 885 species of birds, the latter being about 9% of the worldwide number of species.
+This land is also rich in biological diversity.
+For example, more than 6000 flowering plants, 470 lichens and 300 orchids can be found in Nepal as well as more than 660 species of butterflies, 185 species of fish, 195 species of amphibians, 208 species of mammals and 887 species of birds, the latter being about 9% of the worldwide number of species.
 Endemic species bird, Spiny Babbler (Turdoides nipalensis) only found in Nepal.
 Himalayan Field Mouse (Apodemusgurkha) and the Csorba’s Mouse-eared Bat (Myotiscsorbai).
 Laliguras (Rhododendron arboreum) and Himalayan Monal (Lophophorusimpejanus) are the national flower and bird respectively.
-Some of the charismatic and flagship species that are found in Nepal arethe Bengal Tiger, the One-horned Rhinoceros, the Asiatic Wild Elephant, the Gangetic Dolphin, the Snow Leopard, the Bengal Florican, the Red-headed Vulture, the Giant Hornbill, the Sarus Crane, the Rock Python, and the Ghariyal.
+Some of the charismatic and flagship species that are found in Nepal are the Bengal Tiger, the One-horned Rhinoceros, the Asiatic Wild Elephant, the Gangetic Dolphin, the Snow Leopard, the Bengal Florican, the Red-headed Vulture, the Giant Hornbill, the Sarus Crane, the Rock Python, and the Ghariyal.

-Wider range of climatic condition is found in Nepal as a consequence of elevational variation.
+Wider range of climatic condition is found in Nepal as a consequence of elevation variation.
 The climate varies from sub-tropical at low land and arctic at higher Himalayas.
 Precipitation usually decreases from the east to west.
 More than 80% of the precipitation occurs in the form monsoon rain (average 1600 mm) from June-September.
 Nepal also experience winter rain in western hills due to westerly wind.
 Precipitation is in the form of snow at higher elevation where the temperature drops below the freezing point.
 Usually four types of season are found in Nepal: spring, summer, autumn and winter.
-The temperature rises to more than 42°C at the terai during summer and below freezing point at winter at higher elevation, however most of the time it is pleasant at the midland region.
+The temperature rises to more than 42°C at the Terai during summer and below freezing point at winter at higher elevation, however most of the time it is pleasant at the midland region.

 Nepal has a unique cultural diversity which is evolved over the centuries.
 More than 100 ethnic groups where most of them have their own spoken languages have made diverse cultural practices in Nepal.
 Nepal is also known for multi religious country in the world.
 Hindu, Buddhist along with Muslim and Christian live with harmony celebrating their festivals like, Dashain-Tihar, Chad, Buddha Purnima, Loshars, Eid, Christmas etc. respectively.
 National holidays are given during these festivals.
 Nepali is the nationally spoken language and other languages which are also spoken are Maithili, Bhojpuri, Newari etc. UNESCO has identified eight cultural heritage sites which are Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambhunath, Boudhanath, Pashupatinath, Changunarayan and Lumbini in Nepal.

-The people of Nepal live scattered throughout the vales and hilly terrains that feature the geography of the country.
+The people live scattered throughout the vales and hilly terrains that feature the geography of the country.
 The Nepalese add up to a population of 30 million approximately.
 The livings in different regions have distinctive social customs and life styles that distinguish them from the other ethnic group.
 A group of people Newars, who lives mainly in Kathmandu Tamangs live on the outer edge around of Kathmandu valley.
 Sherpa’s inhabit the eastern and central regions of Nepal’s Himalaya.
 In the vicinity of the Kali Gandaki valley northern Nepal live the Thakalis people.

 In the Midlands are populated by the Chhetris and Brahmins.
 Similarly, the Tharu people dwell in the Terai region.
 The Limbu’s, Magar’s, Jirel, Chepang, Rai and Sunwar occupy the middle hills.
 In the lowland Terai or in Dun valley exist in the Danwars, Rajputs, Rajbansis, Dhangars, Majhis, Dhimals and Statars.

-Over the years, Hinduism and Buddhism have been influenced by these practices which have been modified to form a synthesis of newer beliefs.
+Over the years, Hinduism and Buddhism have been influenced by these practices which have been modify to form a synthesis of newer beliefs.
 Likewise, for centuries the Nepal remained divided into many principalities.
 Kirats ruled in the east, the Newars in the Kathmandu Valley, while Gurungs and Magars occupied the mid-west.
-The Kirats ruled from 300 BC and during their reign, emperor Ashoka arrived from India to build a pillar at Lumbini in memory of Lord Buddha.
+“The Kirats has been rule from 300 B.C. and during their supremacy, monarch Ashoka indoors from India to build a pillar at Lumbini in memory of Lord Buddha.”
 The Kirats were followed by the Lichchhavis whose descendants today are believed to be the Newars of the Kathmandu Valley.

 During the period, art thrived in Nepal and many of the beautiful woodcarvings and sculptures that are found in the country belong to this era.
-With the end of the Lichchhavi dynasty, Malla kings came to power in 1200 AD and they also contributed tremendously to Nepal’s art and culture.
-However, after almost 600 years of rule, the kings were not united among themselves and during the late 18th century, Prithvi Narayan Shah, King of Gorkha, conquered Kathmandu and united Nepal into one kingdom.
+With the end of the Lichchhavi dynasty, Malla kings came to power in 1200 AD, and they also contributed tremendously to Nepal’s art and culture.
+“Similarly, after nearly 600 years of rules, the kings were not unified amid themselves and during the late 18th century, the King of Gorkha Prithvi Narayan Shah dominated Kathmandu” and united Nepal into one kingdom.